GreensfingeExperiment/.github/profile/README.md

    }
  ```

 This approach hardcodes the control logic into the service.
-In order to simulate or skip part of the functionality, the developer must:
+To simulate or skip part of the functionality, the developer must:

 ### 🧱 After the Framework: Green Framework Approach

-To illustrate the benefits of using the Green Framework, let’s compare how a typical feature toggle is implemented using a **Conventional Approach** versus the **Green Framework Approach**.
+To illustrate the benefits of using the Green Framework, let’s compare how a typical feature toggle is implemented using a Conventional Approach versus the Green Framework Approach.

 ### Step 1: Wrap your original class with the framework